ptavakolian/Consumption-prediction/README.md

 Finding the most effective parameters on consumption is the second goal in this project You can find the code here: https://github.com/ptavakolian/Consumption-prediction/blob/master/Code_predicting%20consumption.ipynb

+All the procedure is explained in the code.

 ## Report